 Leopoldia comosa, syn.
 Muscari comosum is widespread in southern Europe eastwards to Turkey and Iran and has been in cultivation for many centuries, perhaps because of its culinary use.
 For this purpose, the plants are harvested before flowers appear.
 The flower head is a pallid purple; flowers when bloomed turn a shade of brown.
 Flowers have a musty odor, not very pleasant.
 Bulbs divide well and in some places escaped cultivation.
 The first two photos by Nhu Nguyen.
 The next three photos from Mary Sue Ittner show the bloom sequence of the plants in a pot.
 The last photo from Janos Agoston shows the bulbs.

 Leopoldia comosa 'Plumosum', syn.
 Muscari comosum 'Plumosum' is a cultivar, deriving its name from the Latin for 'feathered'.
+It is composed almost entirely of sterile florets, like the florets atop the type species.
 Series of photographs by David Pilling showing the development of one stem and a shoot appearing in February.
 For more discussion see here.

 Leopoldia eburnea is a species from Israel.
 Photo by Gideon Pisanty.